IMAT1912/IMAT1912/lab_04/lab_04.md

 Clicking on the button will now update the button text to reflect the click count.

+>It's important to understand that when we create our widgets, they only exist in memory and will not be shown in the app.
+>They only appear when we call `grid()` (or something equivalent).
+>
+>The `grid()` method also tells our app where the widget should be placed.
+>
+>In the next lab we will see that we can manage widgets behind the scenes and show/hide them whenever we want.

 ## Listbox and entry widgets

 The `tk.Listbox` widget holds a list of strings.